Graphics Magician: History

 Pelczarski worked as a high school and college professor in computer science.
 When he got the Apple II, he decided to see what could be done with the new color display.
 At first, his small skills were swapped for computer supplies at various shops.
 In 1979 he started selling a precursor to The Graphics Magician called Magic Paintbrush.
 This was followed by The Complete Graphics System, The Complete Graphics System II, and finally The Graphics Magician.

+Reception

+BYTE in 1982 said that Graphics Magician would appeal to both new and experienced Apple users, and favorably noted the lack of copy protection.